 I suggest that you start with the ”savings snowball” strategy.
 That’s where you start saving small amounts, and gradually work your way up.
 You target a doable amount, say $1,000.
 Once you reach that level, you go for $2,000, and then $3,000, and so on.

-As your savings increase, your ability to save it comes real.
+As your savings increase, your ability to save becomes real.
 That’s important!
 Savers develop confidence about their ability to save money.
 Once you do, you can become unstoppable.

 An Example of Going from Zero Savings to $100,000+ by Age 70